-authPriv: Both the authentication and the privacy security levels are used.
+authPriv: Both the authentication and the privacy security

+levels are used.

 Type: Select the type for the notifications.

-• Trap: Indicates traps are sent.
+Trap: Indicates traps are sent.

-Inform: Indicates informs are sent.
-The Inform type has a higher acquirity them the Tree type.
+• Inform: Indicates informs are sent.
+The Inform type has a

 higher security than the Trap type.

 Retry: Specify the amount of times the switch resends an inform request.
 The switch will resend the inform request if it doesn't get the response from the management station during the Timeout interval, and it will terminate resending the inform request if the resending times reach the specified Retry times.